Tea Drinkers vs. Coffee Drinkers: Statistics to Know in 2022

 (NCBI)

-Black tea is considered the favored kind of tea worldwide.
-In the United States alone, nearly 90% of all tea consumed is steeped from black tea leaves.
+Black tea is the most widely consumed tea globally.
+In the United States alone, approximately 90% of all tea consumed is steeped from black tea leaves. (recommended steep times from the SCA and James Hoffmann)

 3. 297 billion liters of tea were consumed worldwide in 2021.